Ceres Car Accident and Personal Injury Lawyer

 - Whitmore Avenue and 5th Street

-I’m Ed Smith, a Ceres car accident and personal injury lawyer.
 A catastrophic accident can devastate the lives of injured people and their families.
-If you or a loved one has been injured in an accident through no fault of your own, please call me at (209) 227-1931 or toll-free at (800) 404-5400 to receive my free, friendly case advice.
+If you or a loved one has been injured in an accident through no fault of your own, please call our experienced Ceres personal injury lawyers at (209) 227-1931 or (800) 404-5400 to receive free, friendly case advice.

 Image Credit: By "12019" and "Free-Photos" via Pixabay